Gapless fracton quantum spin liquid and emergent photons in a 2D spin-1 model: Results

 In investigation of this, \cref{fig:Stair_Sq}(a) shows an enlarged view of the energy per site in the diagonal stripe sector as a function of $\mu$, rescaled by a factor of $(J'-\mu)^{-1}$ for better visibility of features beside the trivial energetic scaling $\sim -(J'-\mu)$.
 A kink in the energy around $\mu=0.8 J'$ indicates a first order phase transition.
 To distinguish these phases, \cref{fig:Stair_Sq}(b) shows the value of the spin structure factor at ${\bm q} = (\pi/2,\pi/2)$, the momentum of the diagonal stripe order as a function of $\mu$.
 Here, a much stronger discontinuity can be seen between $\mu=0.8J'$ and $\mu=0.81J'$ which becomes increasingly pronounced with the system size.
 Inspecting the full momentum dependence of $\mathcal{S}(\bm{q})$ in \cref{fig:Stair_Sq}(c), gives further insight into the nature of the two phases.
 For $\mu \leq 0.8J'$, the spin structure factor shows a clear peak at ${\bm q} = (\pi/2,\pi/2)$, signaling conventional magnetic long-range order.
 For $\mu >0.8J'$, this peak disappears abruptly, revealing fourfold pinch points that are suppressed around their respective centers located at ${\bm q} = (0,0)$ and ${\bm q} = (\pi,\pi)$.
 Indeed, this pinch point suppression is a well-known signature of emergent photons in conventional U(1) gauge theories and has been numerically confirmed for quantum spin ice~\cite{benton2012}.
 As $\mu$ increases, the intensity around the pinch point is continuously restored, and, finally, at the RK point precisely corresponds to the Gaussian approximation from \cref{fig:Overview}(b) \footnote{Note that the $+$-shaped minima at the pinch point origin are finite-size effects which always correspond to the four momenta closest to the pinch point at \emph{any} system size $L$ with their volume shrinking to zero for $L \rightarrow\infty$.}.
-This finding provides strong evidence of a QSL at the RK point which remains stable in a finite region $0.81J' \leq \mu \leq J'$.
-Later, this result will be further substantiated using more rigorous field theory arguments.
+We emphasize that the appearance of a fourfold pinch point within a \emph{single sector} of the Hilbert space is in contrast to spin-$1/2$, where this feature only appears after summing classical contributions from many sectors~\cite{Niggemann2025a}.